-With a service area stretching from the country’s Great Plains to the western states, Bankers’ Bank of the West will demonstrate support for community banking at numerous banking conventions in the coming months.
+With a service area stretching from the country’s Great Plains to the western states, Bankers’ Bank of the West participates in many conventions and educational activities involving community bankers – especially during the summer and fall.
 Those events include:

 Arizona Bankers Association Convention